anderspippi/smelly/docs/overview.rst

 Font control
 -----------------

-|kitty| has extremely flexible and powerful font selection features.
+|smelly| has extremely flexible and powerful font selection features.
 You can
 specify individual families for the regular, bold, italic and bold+italic fonts.
 You can even specify specific font families for specific ranges of Unicode characters.
 This allows precise control over text rendering.
 It can comein handy for applications like powerline, without the need to use patched fonts.
-See the various font related configuration directives in :ref:`conf-kitty-fonts`.
+See the various font related configuration directives in :ref:`conf-smelly-fonts`.

 .. _scrollback: